kaikodata/kaiko-sdk-examples/examples/go/README.md

 ```

 Note that for this particular step, you will need to setup an environment variable `KAIKO_API_KEY` with a valid Kaiko API key, otherwise you will get an error such as `PERMISSION_DENIED: not authorized`.

+## Check for more recent versions

+Check latest version of <https://github.com/challengerdeep/kaiko-go-sdk>